Simulation (computer science): Formal definition

 The set of simulations is closed under union; therefore, the simulation preorder is itself a simulation.
 Since it is the union of all simulations, it is the unique largest simulation.
 Simulations are also closed under reflexive and transitive closure; therefore, the largest simulation must be reflexive and transitive.
-From this follows that the largest simulation — the simulation preorder — is indeed a preorder relation.
-Note that there can be more than one relation which is both a simulation and a preorder; the term simulation preorder refers to the largest one of them (which is a superset of all the others).
+From this follows that the largest simulation—the simulation preorder—is indeed a preorder relation.
+Note that there can be more than one relation that is both a simulation and a preorder; the term simulation preorder refers to the largest one of them (which is a superset of all the others).